sophie-0825/OmniAns/README.md

 # Powerful AI agent for essay question answering and R&D automation

-This AI agent is designed to assist in the brainstorming, structuring, and drafting of research thesis essays.
+This is the first AI agent designed to assist in the brainstorming, structuring, and drafting of research thesis essays.
 It leverages advanced language models to generate sub-questions, outline essays, extract relevant information from PDFs, and refine the overall structure to produce a coherent and compelling thesis.

 ## Features